xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 ```

 To detach from the session, use `Ctrl-a` `Ctrl-d`; to reattach use
-`screen -r qemu`; to kill the session use `Ctrl-a` `Ctrl-\` and confirm.
+`screen -r qemu`; to kill the session use `Ctrl-a` `Ctrl-k` and confirm.

 About 30 minutes later, the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console